A Māori and Pākehā man trading a crayfish

 A Māori and Pākehā man trading a crayfish is a c.
 1769 watercolour and pencil drawing by Tupaia.
 The drawing depicts an unknown Māori man and Joseph Banks trading a crayfish for a piece of cloth.
+The drawing is in the collection of the British Library.

 The drawing is referenced by Michel Tuffery in his work Tupaia's chart Cook and Banks/Tupaia's and Parkinson's paintbox.
 The artist Sarah Munro created a series Trade Items which uses embroidery to reference Tupaia's drawing.
-The drawing has also inspired and been referenced by other artists including Ayesha Green, Jo Torr and Marian Maguire.
+The drawing has also inspired and been referenced by artists, including Jo Torr and Marian Maguire, as well as Ayesha Green in her 2017 work, For Hine.